SwedbankPay/developer.swedbankpay.com/checkout/index.md

             activate SwedbankPay
                 SwedbankPay -->> Merchant: Capture status
             deactivate SwedbankPay
-            note right of Merchant: Capture here only if the purchased goods don't require shipping.
-If shipping is required, perform capture after the goods have shipped. deactivate Merchant
+            note right of Merchant: Capture here only if the purchased<br/>goods don't require shipping.<br/>If shipping is required, perform capture<br/>after the goods have shipped. deactivate Merchant
     end
 ```